noeleo/raft/README.md

 r.run_bg
 ```
 An explicit address instead of localhost should be used, because `set_cluster` removes the address of the current server, which is stored as an explicit address.

+## Leader Election
+Leader election works essentially as described in the Raft paper.
+When servers start up, they begin as followers and listen for any RequestVote and AppendEntries RPCs.
+If they receive none within a certain period of time (the timeout), then they begin an election, restart their timer, increment their term, and transition to the candidate state.
+Here, they send out RequestVote RPCs to all other servers every 100ms.
+This differs from Raft as described in the paper in that once a response is given from a server, it stops asking for requests.
+Our implementation is simpler, but does increase network traffic.
+When a response is received, it is stored if the terms of both the sender and receiver are equal, and once a majority of votes are received (we count our vote for ourself), a new leader is born.
+This is announced by sending empty AppendEntries RPCs to everyone else, and normal operation resumes.
+We only store granted votes, since it should be the voter's responsibility to ensure that they only vote for one candidate in a single term.
+In responding to VoteRequests, a server will only grant a vote if the terms are equal, the requester's log is at least as up to date as the voter's, and if the voter hadn't voted for anyone else in the current term.
+If the terms are not equal, the server with the lower term will step down and update theirs.

 Modules
 -------